mieubrisse/personal-writing/whats-ai-anyway-part-4/post.md

 LLMs take in text tokens and spit out text tokens because they're large **language** models.

-But if each text token gets turned into a number anyways, who says we have to stick with text?
+But if each text token gets turned into a number anyways... who says we have to stick with text?

 This is exactly how all those AI-generated photos and videos came to be.

 ![](./images/funny-porta-potty.png)

+_I didn’t plan for this post’s meme to be portable toilets… but sometimes you just gotta roll with what the universe gives you._

 OpenAI's DALL-E is a large model, meaning it uses the same "Attention Is All You Need" innovation and was trained with a fuckton of computers.

-But it's not a language model because it doesn't produce text tokens.
+But it's not a _language_ model because it doesn't produce text tokens.

 Instead, DALL-E takes in text tokens... and produces image tokens.
 It's a large text-to-image model.